Split of 1924: Synod of 1924

-The formation of the Protestant Reformed Churches
+Formation of the Protestant Reformed Churches

-Since Hoeksema had not been disciplined by the synod, the consistory requested that the censured members withdraw their protest against him.
-When this was denied, the consistory appealed to the Classis Grand Rapids East to reverse its decision to lift the discipline from the three members.
+Since Hoeksema had not been disciplined by the synod, the consistory asked the censured members withdraw their protest against him.
+When this was denied, the consistory appealed to Classis Grand Rapids East to reverse its decision to lift the discipline from the three members.
 After discussing the matter in August meetings, Classis refused to change its decision.
 In response, the consistory convened a congregational meeting on September 2, 1924, to provide information about the situation and allow the congregation to protest Classis's decision.
 The congregation was divided on the issue.

 Classis Grand Rapids East reconvened from November 19 to December 12, but neither side was willing to compromise.
 Classis insisted that Hoeksema and his consistory "subscribe to the Three Points and promise to abide by them".
-Hoeksema refused, and it soon became clear that Classis intended to depose him and his consistory for their refusal.
-The church was once again in turmoil, with Hoeksema and the majority of the congregation (all but ninety-two members) continuing to worship on the same property.
+Hoeksema refused, and it became clear that Classis intended to depose him and his consistory for their refusal.
+The church was again in turmoil, with Hoeksema and most of the congregation (all but ninety-two members) continuing to worship at the same place.

 In January 1925, the courts ruled that the majority of the congregation would "remain in possession of the property" until the conflict was resolved.
-Meanwhile, Hoeksema, Danhof, Rev. George Martin Ophoff, and their consistories signed an Act of Agreement, forming a new denomination named 'The Protesting Christian Reformed Churches'.
-Over the following months, numerous court cases ensued, culminating in a Supreme Court of Michigan decision awarding the Eastern Avenue church property to the ninety-two members who had remained loyal to the Christian Reformed Church.
-However, before this final ruling, Hoeksema was officially expelled from the church in March 1925.
+Hoeksema, Danhof, George Martin Ophoff, and their consistories signed an agreement forming a new denomination: the Protesting Christian Reformed Churches.
+A number of court cases were filed during the next few months, culminating in a Michigan Supreme Court decision awarding the Eastern Avenue church property to the ninety-two members who had remained loyal to the Christian Reformed Church.
+Before this final ruling, however, Hoeksema was expelled from the church in March 1925.